BND Hamburger Icon

 Stax FAQs

-Stax is a payment technology company that rebranded as Stax in 2021 to better reflect its position as an overall financial solutions provider.
+Stax is a payment technology company that rebranded from Fattmerchant in 2021 to better reflect its role as an all-in-one financial solutions provider.

 Overall Value